nkibrislioglu/Data-Extraction/README.md

 ## Libraries
 The libraries used in this repository are:
 * pandas
+* BeautifulSoup

 ## Project Motivation
-This project includes basic examples of data wrangling.
+This project includes basic examples of data extraction with python.

 ## File Descriptions
 * **Jupiter notebooks:** Notebooks with decripteve file names.
 In each notebook there is also an explanation section.